April 16

 You deserve better than that.

-Let's dive into what to bring to the ACT (and what not to bring).
-This article will help you avoid being caught off-guard by the little things you need to know, such as pack the positivity but say goodbye to the apple watch.
+Let’s dive into what to bring to the ACT (and what not to bring).
+This article will help you avoid being caught off-guard by the little things you need to know.

 The Friday night before your Saturday test, make sure you go to bed early so you get enough sleep and are able to get up early enough for a good breakfast.